What we are always looking for

 About CISPAThe CISPA Helmholtz Center for Information Security provides a unique work environment that offers the advantages of a university department and a research laboratory alike.
 As the latest member of the Helmholtz Association, the largest research organization in Germany, CISPA has embarked on a mission: to rethink the digitalized world of the future from the ground up and make it safer through innovative cutting-edge research.
 In the medium term, the center will grow to more than 800 employees with not less than 60 Faculty and research group leaders.
 Faculty receive extremely competitive institutional funding, enjoy academic freedom, and build and lead their team of young researchers, and are granted the opportunity to teach graduate and undergraduate courses.

 CISPA is located in Saarbrücken, in the tri-border area of Germany, France, and Luxembourg.
-We maintain an international and diverse work environment and seek applications from outstanding researchers worldwide.
 The working language is English.
 A command of German is not required for a successful career at CISPA.